britter/nix-configuration/README.md

 5. Unmount the image via `sudo umount img`
 6. Use `nix run nixpkgs#rpi-imager` to run the Raspberry Pi imager and write the image to the SD card.

-**Copying the key after first boot**

-1. Use `nix run nixpkgs#rpi-imager` to run the Raspberry Pi imager and write the image to the SD card.
-2. Boot the Raspberry Pi using the SD card.
-3. Generate an SSH key if you haven't alread using the `ssh-keygen` tool.
-4. Copy the SSH to the target machine using `ssh-copy-id -i ~/.ssh/name-of-the-key target-ip`

 **After first boot**